one000mph/AppSheet/ReadMe.md

 #### Known Bugs

 * Encoding of special characters is not recognized in the .getJSON() method so sometimes you might see a '?' or � character in the meta data.
+This could possibly be fixed by using a .ajax() call instead of .getJSON()

 ### Design Question